Virudhachalam: Politics

 MLA of Virudhachalam assembly constituency is M.R.R.Radhakrishnan.
 During the 2009 general elections, Virudhachalam was a part of Cuddalore (Lok Sabha constituency) with six assembly segments.
 Tittakudi (SC), Vridhachalam, Neyveli, Cuddalore, Panruti, and Kurinjipadi.
 Before 2009, the Cuddalore Lok Sabha constituency was composed of the following assembly segments: Ulundurpet (SC), Nellikkuppam, Cuddalore, Panruti, Rishivandinam, and Sankarapuram.
 The Lok Sabha seat has been held by the Indian National Congress for eight terms during 1951–56, 1971–77, 1977–80.
 1980–84, 1984–1989, 1989–91, 1991–96, and 2009–2014, Dravida Munnetra Kazhagam for four times during 1962–1967, 1967–71, 1999-04, and 2004–09, Anna Dravida Munnetra Kazhagam once during 1998–99, 2014-present, Tamil Maanila Congress once during 1996-2001 and an independent during 1957–62, The current Member of Parliament from the constituency is T.R.V.S.Ramesh from DMK.
 Virudhachalam Constituency is where Vijaykanth, the leader of DMDK, became MLA for the first time.
 G. Bhuvaraghan of INC was MLC of Virudhachalam at the period of 1962 to 1971 who have developed town with the current advantages like bridges, government schools for boys and girls, government arts college, Government Printing Press Etc., Virudhachalam is a first-grade municipality with 34 municipal wards and 34 municipal councilors.
-The current chairman of the municipality is Mr. Arulazhagan M.A, who was elected in the by-election after Mr. Ranganathan, municipal chairman, and Ex MLA, Virudhachalam.
+The current chairman of the municipality is Dr.Sangavi Murugadoss who was elected in the by-election after Mr. Ranganathan, municipal chairman, and Ex MLA, Virudhachalam.